Belfast Child

-"Belfast Child" is a song by Simple Minds, first released as the lead track on the Ballad of the Streets EP on 6 February 1989.
-The EP also included "Mandela Day" (originally its B-side).
+"Belfast Child" is a song by the Scottish band Simple Minds, first released as the lead track on the Ballad of the Streets EP on 6 February 1989.
+The EP also included "Mandela Day".
 The record reached number one on the UK Singles Chart as well as in Ireland and the Netherlands, and it became a top-ten hit in Belgium, New Zealand, Norway, Spain, Switzerland and West Germany.

 Style and influence

-The song uses the music from the Irish folk song "She Moved Through the Fair", but has completely different words.
+The song uses the music from the Irish folk song "She Moved Through the Fair", with different words.

-Jim Kerr recalled in 1000 UK Number 1 Hits why he used the melody, "I first heard the melody (of She Moved Through The Fair) a few days after the Enniskillen bombing (when a bomb planted by the IRA exploded during a Remembrance Day service at Enniskillen in County Fermanagh, killing 12 people and injuring at least 63), and like everybody when you see the images I was sick.
+Jim Kerr recalled in 1000 UK Number 1 Hits why he used the melody, "I first heard the melody [of She Moved Through The Fair] a few days after the Enniskillen bombing, and like everybody when you see the images I was sick.
 In the second part of the song, I'm trying to relate to people in Northern Ireland who lost loved ones.
 I'm trying to talk about the madness, the sadness and the emptiness.
 I'm not saying I have any pearls of wisdom, but I have a few questions to ask".

-Reception
+Critical reception

 The song received rave reviews, receiving a five-star review in Q magazine.
 In a retrospective review of the single, AllMusic journalist Dave Thompson described "Belfast Child" as being "an epic, heartstring-tugging song.
 The piece gains even more power in its second half, when the drums and guitar kick in, and the arrangement billows out with instrumentation."